juju2143/juju2143/README.md

 *Disclaimer: Most of the repositories here were one-off projects made in a weekend during my free time in order to learn some technologies...
 I provide almost no support and these come with no guarantees, but it's pretty nice on a resume, just to see how I code and what I like :)*

+Note: This account and most of its projects have been moved and migrated to [git.a39.ca](https://git.a39.ca).
+No support is provided anymore on GitHub.

 <!--
 **juju2143/juju2143** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.